France hunting season 2021: Five facts about la chasse

 On her website she writes: “Hunting is more than just a hobby, it’s a way of living, thinking, and conceiving life.
 Hunting is my lifestyle.”

 3. Landowners must apply to deny hunters the right to go on their land

 French law covering ecology and rural life - le Code de l’environnement - means that no one has the right to hunt on the property of others without the consent of the owner.

 However, often hunting is carried out on land by default and it is up to the landowners to take action to prevent it, on the grounds of moral objection.

-If you own land and wish to put in place a hunt ban, the steps to take depend on which body has jurisdiction over hunting in your area.
+If you own land and wish to put in place a hunting ban, the steps to take depend on which body has jurisdiction over la chasse in your area.